SI-PTS/lib-shell/README.md

 # Docker

-The default docker entyrpoint script for all conainers is located at `docker/sipts_entyrpoint.sh`.
+The default docker entrypoint script for all containers is located at `Docker/sipts_entyrpoint.sh`.